 - Possibly death.

-There are factors that increase the risk of objects being left in patient’s body.
-These include emergency surgeries, procedures that encounter unplanned changes, procedures that involve a lot of blood loss, procedures that involve more than one surgical team.
-And lastly, larger persons (those having a high body mass index) have a higher incidence of objects being left in them.
+Some factors increase the risk of objects being left in the patient’s body.
+These include emergency surgeries, procedures that encounter unplanned changes, procedures that involve a lot of blood loss, and procedures that involve more than one surgical team.
+Lastly, larger persons (those having a high body mass index) have a higher incidence of objects being left in them.

 Human oversight, and therefore negligence, is the reason for objects being left in surgical wounds.
 If an injury or death of a loved one resulted from the negligence of a surgeon or surgical team member, you could be eligible for damages.